Career development plan template: a step-by-step framework that works

 The quarterly review is the engine that keeps your career development plan current.
 Without it, even the best template becomes a document you wrote once and forgot about.
 Set a recurring calendar event for the last week of every quarter.
 Answer these three questions in writing, right on your template:

 After four quarterly reviews, you’ll have a documented record of growth that’s far more valuable than the original plan itself.
-This record is what makes development conversations with managers productive – instead of walking in with aspirations, you walk in with evidence.
+This record is what makes development conversations with managers productive, and it doubles as preparation for salary negotiation and promotion conversations.
+When you can point to four quarters of documented skill-building, completed goals, and deliberate adjustments, you are presenting a case built on evidence rather than walking in with aspirations.
 A career development plan’s real value emerges not when you write it, but when you review it for the fourth time and see the trajectory you’ve built.

 Ramon’s take